dueringa/WikiWalker/README.md

 Cmake is used as build system.
 You need curl and boost::program_options.

+### Note for Debian / Ubuntu(?) users

+Debian ships an old version of UniTest++, which also uses a custom pkg-config file Unfortunately, this is completely incomtatible with e.g. Gentoo, and the current version on GitHub, see unittest-cpp/unittest-cpp#145.

 ## Generating graphs with graphviz

 Since graphs can get very wide, it's recommended to `unflatten` the graph first: